SymageDocs API User Manual

 4. GET /jobs/{job_id}/items/{item_id}/download → presigned URLs (PDF, JSON, COCO, BIO)

-For a complete working example, see the Python SDK's train_kie_model.py example which demonstrates creating a job with NIST3 labels and iterating training examples with BIO labels and spatial annotations.
+For a complete working example, see the Python SDK's examples/train_kie_model.py, which demonstrates this workflow end to end: creating a job with NIST3 labels and BIO output, iterating training examples via iter_training_examples, and fetching word annotations.
+The SDK README's Training data section documents the same surface from the client side.

 Anti-pattern: list-valued fields in

 semantic_conceptscheme.
-When two or more form fields share the samesemantic_concept, the Donut exporter collapses their values into a JSON array, and the BIO exporter emits the same B/I tag pair for every token — destroying positional information.
+When two or more form fields share the samesemantic_conceptwithout being a checkbox selection group (see below), the Donut exporter collapses their values into a JSON array, and the BIO exporter emits the same B/I tag pair for every token — destroying positional information.
 This is an anti-pattern.
 If a form has multiple fixed-position slots for what is conceptually the same data (e.g., the four W-2 Box 12 rows), each slot must have its own per-slot concept (e.g.,tax.box12a.code,tax.box12b.code, …).

 Donut consumer conventions